intuita-inc/intuita-docs/blog/2023-1-26writing-codemods-like-a-pro/index.md

 ### Breaking it Down
-Now let's break down you you build such a transform.
+Now let's break down the thought process of building such a transform.

 #### Getting Declarations